Why Discuss Inclusion?

-Inclusion is an issue has an impact on every school and every classroom.
+This article is an account of a professional discussion on inclusion between teachers, SLT, parents and carers.
+It is essential that inclusion is a subject that we discuss regularly.
+Inclusive education is an issue has an impact on every school and every classroom.
 It is an area close to many people’s hearts and can draw out quite strong emotions.
-I chose questions that hopefully educators could relate to whether they worked in mainstream or special school settings.
+I chose questions that hopefully, educators could relate to whether they worked in mainstream or special school settings.

-Jonathon started us off with “access for all”
+Jonathon started us off witha great definition of inclusion “access for all”

 Anna continued with “fairness, everybody and teamwork”

 Some really good ideas coming through.
-Question 1 itself (How accessible is your school, classroom or learning space?) gained a contribution from Amanda all the way from Australia and host of #includEDau a weekly inclusion chat who has a very accessible classroom https://twitter.com/243Rin/status/667435386466095105 but reflected that her school was always working towards improving.
-Milot teaches his students across Skype, so has a very accessible classroom. https://twitter.com/mirrenduh/status/667435535787532288
+Question 1 itself (How accessible is your school, classroom or learning space?) gained a contribution from Amanda Meyer all the way from Australia.
+Amanda is the host of #includEDau a weekly Australian inclusion chat who has designed her classroom to be as accessible as possible.

-Onto question 2 (What challenges do you face in providing a fully inclusive education?)
+What challenges do you face in providing a fully inclusive education?

-Amanda started us off with “Teacher knowledge, parent understanding and time constraints” all of which a number of contributors agreed with, but she followed it up with a suggestion that these could be overcome using “hrough PL, tenacity and stubbornness” https://twitter.com/243Rin/status/667437817740546053
+No professional discussion on inclusion could exist without discussing the challenges educators face daily.
+Amanda started us off with “Teacher knowledge, parent understanding and time constraints”.
+All of which a number of contributors agreed with.
+She followed it up with a suggestion that these could be overcome using “Through PL, tenacity and stubbornness”. https://twitter.com/243Rin/status/667437817740546053

 Limited resources came up as an issue that would follow through into other answers https://twitter.com/bridgewillows/status/667439706251141120 .
 Polly (@pollpuddleduck) suggested that the range of needs in any one classroom may be an issue.
 This was echoed by some tweeters who did not use the Hashtag! https://twitter.com/PollyPuddleduck/status/667438146641072128

-Louise jumped in for question 3 (What support do teachers need from slt to deliver inclusive lessons?)
+What support do teachers need from slt to deliver inclusive lessons?

 - believe that technology would enhance inclusion.
 Why not invest in getting students to have #tech in their classrooms! https://twitter.com/mirrenduh

-- Excellent communication throughout institution is essential to high quality inclusion.https://twitter.com/ChrisChivers2
+- Excellent communication throughout the institution is essential to high-quality inclusion.https://twitter.com/ChrisChivers2

 - Professional development.
-Investment in teachers’ skills is investment in students’ learning. https://twitter.com/bridgewillows
+Investment in teachers’ skills is an investment in students’ learning. https://twitter.com/bridgewillows

-Question 4 (Is it more important for a child to be included academically or socially?) was a bit of a tricky ask.
+Is it more important for a child to be included academically or socially?

-Ben https://twitter.com/hengehall brought up the issue schools face in having to supply data for students with SEN that may detract from teachers focussing on the wider issues faced by vulnerable young people. https://twitter.com/hengehall/status/667444153219960832
+Ben https://twitter.com/hengehall brought up the issue schools face in having to supply data for students with SEN that may detract from teachers focusing on the wider issues faced by vulnerable young people. https://twitter.com/hengehall/status/667444153219960832

+Playing devil’s advocate here.
 I work in a special school so I am biased.
 But there was a resounding agreement that the need existed.
-Suzanna https://twitter.com/sing0utsue said that they provided acees to the specialist teaching some students require https://twitter.com/sing0utsue/status/667447270808358912 This was echoed by Chris https://twitter.com/ChrisChivers2 stating the need for highly individualised education.
-Milot did not fully agree suggesting they could be incorporated. https://twitter.com/mirrenduh/status/667445506919030785.
+Suzanna https://twitter.com/sing0utsue said that they provided access to the specialist teaching some students require https://twitter.com/sing0utsue/status/667447270808358912 .
+This was echoed by Chris https://twitter.com/ChrisChivers2 stating the need for highly individualised education.
+Milot did not fully agree he made the suggestion they could be incorporated into mainstream schools. https://twitter.com/mirrenduh/status/667445506919030785.